 “Being a successful engineer is not knowing all of the answers but, rather, knowing who to ask when you don’t know the answer.” – Robert S. Rochon, PE, Senior Project Manager

 “Conscientiousness and attention to detail are critical.” – Becky Klein, PE, LEED AP BD+C, Project Manager

-“I believe effective engineers know the importance of critical thinking and are not afraid to ask questions.
+“Effective engineers know the importance of critical thinking and are not afraid to ask questions.
 Taking information learned through that process and mindfully implementing it is a continued path of success.” – Wendy Ripper, PE, Project Engineer

 “Attention to detail – taking the time to ensure documents are checked and accurate saves time and resources.
-Communication skills – all projects fail if communication is poor.” – Leslie Accardo, PMP, LEED AP, Project Manager
+Communication skills – all projects fail if communication is poor.” – Leslie Accardo, PMP, LEED AP, Senior Project Manager

 “Being a successful engineer requires constant collaboration and continuous learning.
 Every engineer will approach the same problem differently, so being able to pick up skills from other talented engineers and work seamlessly together is vital to becoming a successful engineer of your own.
-You can learn something from anyone!” – Kelly Duerr, Staff Engineer
+You can learn something from anyone!” – Kelly Duerr, Senior Staff Engineer

 “Knowing which numbers are crucial and which numbers require less attention in a design helps in efficiency and accuracy.” – John Stebelton, Project Engineer